marwanmahmood1/Python-Basics/README.md

 It also checks against a small list of common weak passwords and provides feedback for improvement.

+### Improving The Program
+This project can be expanded to provide a more robust password strength check.
+Some ideas:

+1. **Configurable Rules** – Allow the user to define requirements (e.g., minimum length, number of special characters).
+2. **Detailed Feedback** – Instead of only saying “weak” or “strong,” give suggestions like *“Add more special characters”* or *“Password is too short.”*
+3. **Password Entropy** – Calculate entropy (a measure of randomness) for a more mathematical evaluation of strength.
+4. **Color-coded Output** – Use libraries like `colorama` to highlight results (green = strong, red = weak).
+5. **Larger Weak Password List** – Check against a bigger dictionary file of common weak passwords (practicing file handling).
+6. **Unit Tests** – Add automated tests with `unittest` or `pytest` to verify that the strength checker works as expected.

 ## 🎮 Project 2 – Text Adventure Game